Former NASCAR team owner indicted on federal charges, could spend years in prison

 The indictment states that starting in 2012, Devine caused BK Racing to fail to account for and pay hundreds of thousands of dollars in payroll taxes.

-The indictment further alleges that, between 2012 and 2017, instead of using the funds held in trust to pay for payroll taxes due, Devine reportedly transferred more than $2 million to other businesses and entities that he owned and controlled and used some of the funds to pay for BK Racing’s expenses such as rent, utilities, and vendor bills.
+The indictment further alleges that between 2012 and 2017, instead of using the funds held in trust to pay for payroll taxes, Devine reportedly transferred more than $2 million to other businesses and entities that he owned and controlled and used some of the funds to pay for BK Racing’s expenses such as rent, utilities, and vendor bills.

 Devine will have his initial appearance in federal court in Charlotte.